 I got caught up in the training shortly after dinner time, and I didn't digest it well.
-So from kilometer three or four I started to suffer a lot, with a ball in my stomach and even the urge to vomit.
-But I got used to the idea of training "the wall", and there I continued to suffer.
+So from kilometer three or four I started to suffer a lot, with a ball in my stomach and I even felt like throwing up.
+But I got used to the idea that I was training "the wall", and there I continued to suffer.
 Just look at the graph to see the gradual reduction in pace.

 So on Thursday I was able to leave before dinner time.
 The final average pace ended up being the same due to the heat (around 28º-30º), but it is because I started with a little more calm precisely because of this heat.